pkdiv/Keystroke-Generator/README.md

 # Keystroke-Generator

-Keystroke Generator is a python program to genreate **keystorkes** for a file.The program is written in Python 3.
+Keystroke Generator is a python program to genreate **keystorkes**.
+It accepts alphanumerical character as input and generates keystrokes for the input test after the pre-set delay.

 ## Getting started